I'm Hearing an Echo of My Voice in the Audio Conference.

 - Try moving your microphone or headset further away from your speakers.

 - Try playing the audio from the conference through your headset earphones, rather than through desktop speakers.
-For best results, high-quality headphones with integrated microphone are recommended.
+For best results, high-quality headphones with integrated microphones are recommended.
 Headsets with standard 3.5 mm audio jacks usually work better than USB or wireless headsets.

 When using Computer Audio without a headset please check your audio settings to ensure background noise does not come through your line.